 If you install a charging point at work, this qualifies for the first-year allowance and you can claim 100% tax relief on these costs in the year they are incurred.

 - No Road Tax

-- No Fuel Benefit to pay if 100% electric
+- No Fuel Benefit to pay if it is a fully electric car

 - The cost of fuel is also considerably lower, as the car plugs into the many free chargers dotted around the country.
 Alternatively, you can recharge by plugging in at home

 - The company can pay for the insurance, car tax, servicing and maintenance costs

 For the Employee